faskai/amethyst/README.md

 Depending on the environment some agents / tools may not be compatible.
 E.g., you cannot run a `browse_agent` on a `raspberry pi`.
 The compiler should throw error if this happens.

+The agent may get stuck sometimes and ask for user help, such as login or anti-AI captcha.
+Amethyst will make sure the program resumes from that point.

+#### Bundled Resources
+Amethyst will include a library of common tools and agents such as `@execute_code`, `@date_time`, etc. You can expect all common utilities that a programing language provides.

 #### Coming Soon
-As with any programming language there will be more details aound:
+As with any programming language there will be more docs and features aound:
+* Error handling.
+By default Amethyst errors will be thrown with full details up the stack.
+Agents may try/catch them.
-* Testing (tools, tasks, agents)
+* Testing (tools, tasks, agents).
-* Details on how to publish packages and importing from external repos
+* Details on how to publish packages and importing from external repos.
-* `Loop until` condition is met within agents
+* Looping: `Do until` condition is met within agents. *P.S.
+Aren't agents just big while loops with unreadable code?*
-* Debugging agents
+* Debugging agents – Amethyst IDE will provide breakpoints where you can step through each line of code or whole `block`.
-* Deploying, monitoring, scaling
+* Deploying, monitoring, scaling.

-Agent-specific features:
+Advanced agentic features coming soon (ish):
-* Inputs and triggers - what starts an agent?
-Chat message (UI), API call, webhook, etc.
+* Inputs and triggers – what starts an agent?
+Chat message (on UI), API call, webhook, etc.
-* Live multimodal agents - Agents that run continuously and can see, hear by processing a stream of data (audio, video, XR)
+* Live multimodal agents - Agents that run continuously and can see, hear and read by processing a stream of data (audio, video, XR, streaming text).

+Now, this is where it gets more interesting:

+* Dynamic `blocks`: Agents will be able to produce dynamic `blocks` from streaming input which will be executed by Amethyst at runtime.
+For example:
+  * A video agent looking at a live security footage may produce blocks like `intruder alert, invoking @alarm_agent`, depending on what they see.
+The block will be executed at run time, thus enabling the agent to dynamically invoke another agents and tools.
+  * The agent can also send dynamic blocks explicitly to other sub-agents for post-processing and verification. `@assistant_agent, double check @block`
+  * Of course, the dynamic `blocks` will be logged for debugging.
+We're not insane.
+* Fine-tuning: Live agents can be fine tuned to produce desired dynamic blocks (they're like thoughts).
+For example, the security agent can be fine tuned to raise alert only when someone unknown gets inside the property, and ignore known faces.

+Agent calling agents dynamically!
+Now're we're on our way to digital superintelligence.